xcore/sc_xtcp/doc/xtcp_guide/app_tutorial.rst

 An XTCP application (tutorial)
 ----------------------------------

-This tutorial walks through the a simple webserver application that uses the XMOS TCP/IP component.
+This tutorial walks through a simple webserver application that uses the XMOS TCP/IP component.
 This can be found in the ``app_simple_webserver`` directory.